prysmaticlabs/documentation/website/docs/execution-node/fee-recipient-vNext.md

 # Configuring a Fee Recipient Address

-:::caution
+:::caution Prysm v2.1.3-rc.4

 **This feature is currently in public preview** and may change significantly as we receive feedback from users like you.
+This guide is targeted at [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4).
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::

 <!-- alt: ## How to configure Fee Recipient on your client instance and/or beacon node -->